MichaIng/DietPi-Docs/docs/software/webserver_stack.md

     It is an open source RDBMS (relational data base management system).
 It is application compatible to MySQL, i.e. it can be used as a *drop in* replacement for MySQL.
 It has more features, fewer bugs, and a better performance compared to MySQL.[^2]

     **[SQLite](../databases/#sqlite)**
     It is an RDBMS, also compatible to MySQL.
-It offers a broader language support (i.e. more bindings to programming languages) compared to [MariaDB](../databases/#mariadb)[^3].
+It offers a broader language support (i.e. more bindings to programming languages) compared to [MariaDB](../databases/#mariadb).
 [SQLite](../databases/#sqlite) has a very small footprint.
-As drawbacks, it has no multi user capabilities and a couple of SQL features are missing.
+As drawbacks, it has no multi user capabilities and a couple of SQL features are missing.[^3]

 ***